 Oatmeal should be a basic food for children and in winter months as it prevents congestion.

-I will say Pronatura Kombucha is a must to keep on hand, as it lasts a long time unopened and is fantastic at treating bronchial infections, but also keep on hand Oregano Oil as its potency will treat any strep throat and will help you get over viral/bacterial infections faster.
+I will say Pronatura Kombucha is a must to keep on hand, as it lasts a long time unopened and is fantastic at treating bronchial infections.
+You’ll also want to keep on hand Oregano Oil as its potency will treat any strep throat and will help you get over viral/bacterial infections faster.
 Other herbs that are great to take during cold and flu season for adults are: Goldenseal and Pau D’Arco.

 Water is Important